 This can be solved with a cat5 cable from your router/switch/hub.
 If there is no DHCP server on your network you will have to assign static IP addresses to your GUEST VM's.
 A wireless network connection can work just as well as an Ethernet cable, however, the signal degradation over distance, through objects, and structures will severely limit your connectivity.

-While VMware Converter and VMware Player are "free", you will have to register for the downloads.
+Our recommended hypervisor for the best out-of-the-box compatibility with Kali and metasploitable is VMware Player.
+While VMware Player is "free", you will have to register for the downloads.
 However, the virtualization applications and appliances are well worth the registration if you're not already a current member.
-You may also use VMware Workstation or other implementations of Virtual Infrastructure.
-In addition to VMware, there is also VirtualBox which can be downloaded for free at https://www.virtualbox.org/wiki/Downloads
+You may also use VMware Workstation or VMware Fusion but these are not free alternatives.